Lou Lopez Sénéchal

-Lou Lopez Sénéchal is a French college basketball player for the UConn Huskies of the Big East Conference.
+Lou Lopez Sénéchal (born May 12, 1998) is a Mexican-French professional basketball player for the Dallas Wings of the Women's National Basketball Association (WNBA) and Hozono Global Jairis of the Liga Femenina de Baloncesto.
+She played her collegiate basketball for the UConn Huskies of the Big East Conference.
 She previously played for the Fairfield Stags and was named MAAC Player of the Year as a senior.
+She was selected 5th overall in the 2023 WNBA draft by the Dallas Wings.

-Early life and career
+Early life

-Sénéchal was born to Carlos Lopez and Sophie Sénéchal in Guadalajara, Mexico.
-The family moved to Grenoble, France at the age of five.
+Lopez Sénéchal was born in Guadalajara, Mexico.
+Her father Carlos Lopez is Mexican and her mother Sophie Sénéchal is French.
+Her parents separated when she was five.
+She moved to Grenoble, France with her mother while her father remained in Mexico.
+She had grown up playing soccer but she tried basketball for the first time at the age of eight.
+With her soccer experience she had no problem with her legs, but using her hands to dribble was new.
+But this was the first time she truly felt at home while in France, because the sport was new to everyone in the class so she no longer "felt like an outsider.
+On the basketball court, she felt like an equal."

 She attended high school in France but in 2017–18, she played basketball at the North Atlantic Basketball Academy in Ireland.
+While she was playing in Ireland, she had a chance conversation with a friend.
+Her friend remarked "I'm going to Canada to play college basketball".
+Until that conversation, she had never considered the possibility of playing in the Americas, but after the conversation it was all she could think about.

 Along with her stepfather, she communicated with schools throughout the US.
+With help from her stepdad, they reached out to two hundred and eighty schools in both Division I and Division II.
+The only schools they didn't consider were those ranked in the top twenty-five, which at the time seemed too much of a stretch.

-They received some responses, so the family scheduled a trip to the states that offered for scholarships.
+They received some responses, so the family scheduled a trip to the States that offered for scholarships.
 The schools included UMass Lowell, Tulsa, Akron, Duquesne and Fairfield.
-The head coach at Fairfield, Joe Frager, planned a 45 minute workout to see what she could do.
+The head coach at Fairfield, Joe Frager, planned a 45-minute workout to see what she could do.
 After only 10 minutes he indicated that the workout was over.
 She asked him what she had done wrong, he responded that she had done everything right.
 He had seen plenty of game film but wanted to see her in action to assess her personal attributes.
 He concluded she was open to being coached.
-Sénéchal accepted the offer and enrolled at Fairfield.
+Lopez Sénéchal accepted the offer and enrolled at Fairfield.